plitof1/Running-HybPiperAnalysis/README.md

        - the readfile, as mentioned above will be downloaded from the NCBI repostiory
        - the 'namelist.txt' file will be generated in the HybPiperAnalysis script
   - --dnaoraa: 'dna' or 'aa' (amino acids).
 Default is 'dna'.
 Is based on the kind of analysis you want to perform.
   - --cpus   : Default is 1 less than the computers total.
-This could be 'processors', 'cores' or 'hyperthreads' depending on the computer
+This could be 'processors', 'cores' or 'hyperthreads' depending on the computer.
 This is the number of cpus you want to give to HybPiperAnalysis assemble to use for the assemble process.
   - --execute: 'yes' or 'no'.
 Default is 'yes'.
 If 'no' will display the steps it will take but will not execute the functions
   - --confirm: 'yes' or 'no'.
 Default is 'yes'.
 Will pause processing after the Command Line Arguments screen is displayed.
        - Let's the User decide if they want to proceed or not.